 Information for Patients

-Our Trust is committed to the Safeguarding of ALL adults and we work closely with local social services to help safeguard adults.
+Our Trust is committed to the safeguarding of people of all ages and we work closely with local social services to help safeguard children and adults.

 What do we mean by abuse?

 Abuse is when someone hurts or harms you.

 Abuse can happen once or lots times.
 It may be done on purpose.

 People with learning disabilities may be more at risk than others.

 People who need help with their care or support.

 Abuse can happen anywhere.

 Different types of abuse